Skip to content

 Licence and the International Driving Permit: what do you need?

-If you hold an EU or EEA driving licence, you are fine as you are - hand it over and drive.
+If you hold an EU or EEA driving licence, you’re fine as you’re - hand it over and drive.
 The question that trips people up is the non-EU licence.

-Two honest caveats.
-First, this is a YMYL area and the list of eligible countries and the exact terms are set by government decision and can move, so check your own embassy’s current advice before you fly.
+Two caveats.
+First, this is a YMYL area and the list of eligible countries and the exact terms are set by government decision and can move, so check your own embassy’s current advice.
 Second, the law is one thing and a rental company’s house rules are another: some desks still ask non-EU drivers for an IDP as their own policy.
 Since an IDP is cheap, issued in your home country before travel, and always carried with your original licence rather than instead of it, many drivers still get one purely to avoid an argument at the counter.
-If your licence is not printed in the Latin alphabet, treat the IDP as effectively required.
+If your licence isn’t printed in the Latin alphabet, treat the IDP as effectively required.

-The deposit and the credit-card catch (read this before you fly)
+The deposit and the credit-card catch (read this one twice)

 The catch is the card.
-Most mainstream suppliers will not accept a debit card, prepaid card, Revolut, Maestro or Visa Electron for the deposit - they want a real credit card, usually in the main driver’s name, with enough available limit to cover the hold.
+Most mainstream suppliers won’t accept a debit card, prepaid card, Revolut, Maestro or Visa Electron for the deposit - they want a real credit card, usually in the main driver’s name, with enough available limit to cover the hold.
 Where a debit card is accepted at all, the blocked money can take up to about 30 days to come back.
-So the single most common way to get stung is to fly in with only a debit or Revolut card and discover the counter cannot give you the keys.
-Sort this out at home: bring a credit card with headroom, and if you only have debit, confirm in writing that your specific supplier and car will accept it before you book.
+So the single most common way to get stung is to fly in with only a debit or Revolut card and discover the counter can’t give you the keys.
+Sort this out at home: bring a credit card with headroom, and on a debit card alone, confirm in writing that your specific supplier and car will accept it, in writing if you can.

 What does the insurance actually cover?

-That exclusion list is not academic in Romania.
+That exclusion list isn’t academic in Romania.
 Those are exactly the parts that suffer on a gravel-edged mountain pass, a pothole on a country road, or a stray stone on the Transfagarasan.
-You have two sensible options: buy the supplier’s “super” or full cover to knock the excess down to zero (simplest, but priced at the desk), or buy a standalone excess-reimbursement policy before you travel (usually cheaper, but you pay the damage first and claim it back).
+You have two sensible options: buy the supplier’s “super” or full cover to knock the excess down to zero (simplest, but priced at the desk), or buy a standalone excess-reimbursement policy in advance (usually cheaper, but you pay the damage first and claim it back).
 Zero-excess cover also tends to shrink the deposit hold, which ties back to the card problem above.
 Whatever you choose, photograph the car all the way round at pickup and flag every existing scratch on the sheet.

 Where should you pick the car up?

-A downtown branch can be noticeably cheaper if you do not need the car on arrival day - handy if you are spending your first night in the city anyway and only want wheels when you head for the hills.
-The other decision is one-way: picking up in Bucharest and dropping in Cluj (or vice versa) is possible and can save a long backtrack, but it comes with a one-way drop fee, so price the one-way and the round-trip side by side before you assume the neat routing is worth it.
+A downtown branch can be noticeably cheaper if you don’t need the car on arrival day - handy if you’re spending your first night in the city anyway and only want wheels when you head for the hills.
+The other decision is one-way: picking up in Bucharest and dropping in Cluj (or vice versa) is possible and can save a long backtrack, but it comes with a one-way drop fee, so price the one-way and the round-trip side by side; the neat routing isn’t automatically the cheap one.
 If you land late or only want a single castle day, skipping the rental entirely and taking a fixed-price transfer can work out simpler than a half-day car.

 What does it cost to run, beyond the rental price?

 Second, fuel.
 In mid-2026 petrol 95 runs around 8.65 lei a litre and diesel around 9.57, though prices move week to week, so check the day you fill up.
-Stations from Petrom, OMV, Rompetrol and MOL are dense along the A1 and DN1, but sparse on the passes themselves - fill up in Sibiu or Cartisoara before you tackle the Transfagarasan, because there is no petrol at the top.
+Stations from Petrom, OMV, Rompetrol and MOL are dense along the A1 and DN1, but sparse on the passes themselves - fill up in Sibiu or Cartisoara for the Transfagarasan, because there’s no petrol at the top.

-What should you know about driving before you go?
+What should you know about driving in Romania?

 A few rules catch out first-timers.
 The blood-alcohol limit is an absolute zero - not “one small beer”, zero.
 Dipped headlights or daytime running lights are mandatory outside built-up areas even in daylight.
 Speed limits are 50 in towns, 90 on national roads and 130 on motorways, though the switchback passes are signed far lower, so obey the posted number and watch for cyclists, walkers and the occasional stray animal.
-In winter, winter tyres are required from 1 November to 31 March when there is snow or ice on the road, with a heavy fine (into four figures in lei) for summer tyres in winter conditions - a winter rental should already be fitted, but check.
+In winter, winter tyres are required whenever the road is covered in snow, ice or slush - the rule follows the road, not the calendar, though 1 November to 31 March is the safe window to plan around, with a heavy fine (into four figures in lei) for summer tyres in winter conditions - a winter rental should already be fitted, but check.
 Our guide to driving in Romania walks through all of this - the rovinieta, the fines, the licence rules and the roads - in full.

-One thing to plan around rather than a rule: the motorway between Bucharest and Brasov still does not exist, so the mountain-bound DN1 is a two-lane road that jams badly on summer weekends, especially heading back to Bucharest on a Sunday afternoon.
-For the leg-by-leg driving times, the vignette in full, the pass opening dates and the road surfaces you will actually meet, our Transylvania road trip guide covers the driving itself in detail.
-To plan what the car is for, the Romania 7-day itinerary lays out the classic loop day by day, and things to do in Bucharest covers the city you will most likely fly into and collect the car from.
+One thing to plan around rather than a rule: the motorway between Bucharest and Brasov still doesn’t exist, so the mountain-bound DN1 is a two-lane road that jams badly on summer weekends, especially heading back to Bucharest on a Sunday afternoon.
+For the leg-by-leg driving times, the vignette in full, the pass opening dates and the road surfaces you’ll actually meet, our Transylvania road trip guide covers the driving itself in detail.
+To plan what the car is for, the Romania 7-day itinerary lays out the classic loop day by day, and things to do in Bucharest covers the city you’ll most likely fly into and collect the car from.

 The short version